akthammomani/Python-Data-Science-Projects/Sort_and_Search_algorithms/README.md

 # Binary Search:

 ### When to use Binary Search function:
-  * When're looking for both smarter and faster option
+  * When we're looking for both smarter and faster option

 ***The main Idea behind Binary search*** is :